 The bacon is the final stage in the procedure.
 The jalapenos are wrapped in half a slice of bacon and secured with a toothpick.
 You may remove the toothpick before serving, or you can leave it to everyone to take off the party dish.

-Fried tortilla complements most of the Mexican traditional meals.
-A snack made from tortillas is a tortilla chip, sliced into triangles and then baked or fried.
-They’re an excellent snack for Quesadillas.
+Fried tortillas appear in most traditional Mexican meals.
+Tortilla chips are a treat made with tortillas, sliced into triangles, and baked or fried.
+They’re an excellent snack for quesadillas.

 Serve the fries with a pico de gallo, or eat them like other Quesadillas.
 Serve them as well.
 On top of a salad for additional texture and delicious taste, you may even crumble French fries.